-(a) The Tribe recognizes that the duties of the Gaming Board of Directors and the Tribal Gaming Commission include making important decisions on highly sensitive issues.
-As such, the Tribe has determined that the Board of Directors and the Gaming Commission shall be held to extremely high ethical standards.
-Prior to taking their positions on the Board and the Commission (Members), the Members shall agree to be bound by the following principles:

-(1) Members shall not hold financial interests that conflict with the conscientious performance of their duties as managers and regulators.[10]
+- (a) The Tribe recognizes that the duties of the Tribal Gaming Commission include making important decisions on highly sensitive issues.
+As such, the Tribe has determined that the Gaming Commission shall be held to extremely high ethical standards.
+Prior to taking their positions on the Commission (Members), the Members shall agree to be bound by the following principles: - (1) Members shall not hold financial interests that conflict with the conscientious performance of their duties as managers and regulators.
+[10]